milvus-io/milvus-docs/site/en/quick_start/install_milvus/install_milvus.md

 #### Transfer Docker image offline

-  1. Save the Docker image to a tar file and use appropriate methods to transfer the tar file.
+  1. Save the Docker image to a TAR file and use appropriate methods to transfer the TAR file.

       ```shell
       $ docker save milvusdb/milvus > milvus_image.tar
       ```

-  2. After transferring the tar file, use the following command to load the tar file to a Docker image.
+  2. After transferring the TAR file, use the following command to load the TAR file to a Docker image.

       ```shell
       $ docker load < milvus_image.tar